wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 0.9.8 =
+Upgrade to use new leaderboard widet!
+Also, added ability to reset stats for quizzes from Quiz Options page.
+Added ability to delete results as well.
+Minor design changes and bug fixes.

 = 0.9.7 =
 Upgrade to see widgets relocated from help page to quiz dashboard page.
 Also, began setting plugin up for translations.
 Updated many help sections throughout plugin.
 Minor bug fixes.